RESIDENCY & FELLOWS 2017

 Helen Mirra (American b.
 1970) presently maintains a rhythm of working in a sustained relation to walking.
 Her loyalty is to both the metrical and the ecological.
 Her artworks have taken form in printmaking, sculpture, writing, and sound, articulating her walks in forests, mountains, meadows, and cities.
 Alongside her studio practice, under the dharma-inflected moniker Half-smiler, Mirra has organized some participatory walks that are considered a self-conscious vernacular activity rather than as performance, attending to the interrelation of the everyday, somatics, and friendliness.

 Solo exhibitions include those at the Renaissance Society at the University of Chicago, the Berkeley Art Museum, Kunst-Werke Berlin, and Haus Konstruktiv Zurich.
 Mirra was previously an Associate Professor of the Humanities at Harvard University and Senior Lecturer in Visual Art and Cinema & Media Studies at the University of Chicago.
-Mirra earned a Master of Fine Art from the University of Illinois, Chicago (1996) and a Bachelor of Arts in Studio Art and Contemporary Art History from Bennington College in Bennington, Vermont (1991).
+Mirra received a Master of Fine Art from the University of Illinois, Chicago (1996) and a Bachelor of Arts in Studio Art and Contemporary Art History from Bennington College in Bennington, Vermont (1991).
 She now lives in Muir Beach, California.

 DREA ZLANABITNIG | Artist